-A 1:1 Bonding Seven is a glutton for the idea of what could be.
+A One-to-One Bonding Seven is a glutton for the idea of what could be.
 They are enthusiastic dreamers who can at times be naïve.
 Their constant focus on the positive can make them appear to be too happy.
 They fear pain and boredom which leads them to overcompensate with their optimism.
-The 1:1 Bonding Seven is imaginative, flexible, trusting and gullible.
+The One-to-One Bonding Seven is imaginative, flexible, trusting and gullible.

 Enneagram Type Seven Wings